 CGE models also allow for the substitution between domestic and foreign inputs (goods), the ‘Armington elasticities’ (Armington, 1969), typically assumed to be imperfect substitutes.
 The specific values used for these elasticities can vary across models, leading to significant differences in estimated ‘leakage effects’ of similar CE interventions by different models.
 For instance, a higher Armington elasticity implies that local environmental taxes on production (e.g. taxing plastic made from crude oil) might lead to a greater increase in imports of plastic products, effectively shifting production and emissions elsewhere rather than reducing them overall.
-If combined with low elasticity of substitution between virgin and recycled materials, then this leakage effect may be magnified.
+If combined with low elasticity of substitution in production between virgin and recycled materials, then this leakage effect may be magnified.
 However, many reviewed papers lack detail on these assumptions or fail to conduct sensitivity analysis related to the Armington elasticity values.

 Within the CGE models reviewed, a static approach is often followed, like Leontief IO models, in which the (non-shocked) exogenous variables determining the equilibrium are kept constant.
 This is seen in waste management policy evaluation in Japan (Okushima & Yamashita, 2005), the transition from end-of-pipe waste treatment to resource management in Sweden (Ljunggren Söderman et al, 2016), the environmental benefits of subsidies to engine remanufacturing in China (Peng et al, 2019), and fiscal policies in support of lifetime extension through repair activities of household appliances in Belgium (Brusselaers et al, 2022).

 Other applications, use a recursive (Dixon and Rimmer, 2002), or intertemporal (McKibbin and Sachs, 1991) dynamic approach where the economy adjusts to a new equilibrium at each time-step iteratively or over the whole time period, with exogenous variables changing over time.
 However, the computational requirements of economic equilibrium at each time-step limits the analysis of the transitional dynamics of CE interventions.
 Dynamic CGE models reviewed are mostly recursive rather than intertemporal, as the latter are very complex and computationally expensive.
-Recursive applications include Japanese waste management policies, including higher investment and technological innovation, taxation reform to introduce waste power generation, and changes in consumption patterns (Masui, 2005); resource efficiency in the whole steel supply chain at the global level, ranging from mining, primary and secondary production, to steel scrap recycling (Winning et al, 2017), the double dividend accrued from the economic and environmental effects of environmental fiscal reform on 31 pollutant emissions in Spain (Freire-González & Ho, 2018), and the role of sector emission targets for the steel sector in an international agreement and their interaction with emissions trading systems and competitiveness (Duscha et al, 2019).
+Recursive applications include Japanese waste management policies, including higher investment and technological innovation, taxation reform to introduce waste power generation, and changes in consumption patterns (Masui, 2005); resource efficiency in the whole steel supply chain at the global level, ranging from mining, primary and secondary production, to steel scrap recycling (Winning et al, 2017), the double dividend accrued from the economic and environmental effects of environmental fiscal reform on 31 pollutant emissions in Spain (Freire-González & Ho, 2018), and the role of sector emission targets for the steel in the context an international cooperation agreement and their interaction with emissions trading systems and competitiveness (Duscha et al, 2019).

 CGE models have been used to capture feedback effects between the environment and the economy by integrating economic models with climate change, energy, waste, and other ecological modules, resulting in Integrated Assessment Models (IAMs).
 Examples include Ljunggren Söderman et al. (2016), Schandl et al. (2016), Hatfield-Dodds et al. (2017), and Shih et al. (2024).
-Shih et al. (2024), for example, integrates a ‘future technological transformations’ (FTT) module (Mercure et al., 2012), and a WIO model to endogenously determine waste treatment shares based on demand for recycled goods and carbon taxes.
+Shih et al. (2024), for example, integrates a ‘future technological transformations’ (FTT) module (Mercure et al., 2012) with a WIO model to endogenously determine waste treatment shares by technology based on demand for recycled goods and carbon taxes.
 However, IAMs have faced criticism for their complexity, lack of transparency, and high sensitivity to model assumptions, particularly regarding discount rates and climate-damage functions (Pindyck, 2013; Stern, 2021; Stern and Stiglitz, 2021, 2022; Purvis, 2021).